-Jesse Rutledge, vice president for External Affairs, oversees four departments, including Association and Conference Services, Communications, Knowledge and Information Services, and Private Development.
-He also serves as project director on NCSC’s State of the State Courts public opinion work and as staff to two committees of the Conference of Chief Justices: Judicial Politics and Compensation and Public Engagement, Trust and Confidence.
+Jesse Rutledge, vice president for External Affairs, oversees Association and Conference Services, Communications and Online Media, and Knowledge and Information Services.
+He serves as project director on NCSC’s State of the State Courts public opinion work and as staff to two committees of the Conference of Chief Justices: Judicial Politics and Compensation and Public Engagement, Trust and Confidence.
 He plays a leadership role in shaping NCSC’s signature conferences and collaborates with many of NCSC’s association partners to advance shared goals.
 Rutledge’s commentary has appeared in a wide variety of media, including the ABA Journal, NPR and BBC Radio.
 His original research was cited in Justice Ruth Bader Ginsburg’s 2015 concurring opinion in Williams-Yulee v.
 The Florida Bar.
 Before joining NCSC, he served as deputy director of the Justice at Stake Campaign in Washington, D.C.
 He holds a bachelor’s degree and a master’s degree in political science.